icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

-The search for "A reliable method for the measurement of drop-size distribution" would continue through the NACA era, but would not be fulfilled until various technologies with laser-based illumination and computer processing became available circa the 1970s.
+The search for "A reliable method for the measurement of drop-size distribution" would continue through the NACA era, but would not be fulfilled until various technologies with laser-based illumination and computer processing became available decades later.
 Some of these are direct imaging technologies, and may be thought of as distant descendants of the water drop photography from the NACA-era.